gtamas/etcdmanager/README.md

 git clone git@github.com:gtamas/etcdmanager.git
 ```

-Or you may also install the package via Yarn or NPM, although this is not recommended, since the package might not contain latest code.
+Or you may also install the Yarn / NPM package, although this is not recommended, since the package might not contain the latest code.

 ```
 yarn add etcd-manager